 - To be considered for funding, all required forms must be submitted as part of a complete application package.
-Your application will not be considered if all required forms are not submitted together, you should review AMS’s Policy on Nonresponsive Applications for further information.
+Your application will not be considered if all required forms are not submitted together, you should review AMS’ Late Applications, Denials and/or Appeal Procedures (pdf) for further information.

 - Submit application through Grants.gov.

-- If you missed the deadline due to an extenuating circumstance, you should review AMS’ Policy on Late Applications for further information.
+- If you missed the deadline due to an extenuating circumstance, you should review AMS’ Late Applications, Denials and/or Appeal Procedures (pdf) for further information.